 To create a surveillance-free zone, you should install privacy screens, close curtains, and blinds, and even invest in anti-surveillance technology.

 Step 4: Try to resolve your issues with them

-Another crucial step to get rid of private investigators is to find out who placed a private investigator on you and try to resolve your issues with them.
+Another crucial step to getting rid of private investigators is to find out who placed a private investigator on you and try to resolve your issues with them.

-Finding out who placed a private investigator on you can be a difficult task, but it’s an important step in resolving your issues with them.
+Finding out who placed a private investigator on you can be a difficult task, but it’s an essential step in resolving your issues with them.

 Here are some tips to help you discover the identity of the person or organization that hired the private investigator:

-- Ask around: If you suspect that a specific individual or organization may have hired a private investigator, ask around to see if anyone has any information about it.
+- If you suspect that a specific individual or organization may have hired a private investigator, ask around to see if anyone has any information about it.

 Once you’ve discovered the identity of the person or organization that hired the private investigator, you can try to resolve your issues with them.

 You can try to contact them and explain how their actions are affecting you and ask them to stop the investigation.